ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

 // Create transport - works in dev and production const transport = createConnectTransport({
-  baseUrl: window.location.origin,  // Smart routing to platform-shell
+  baseUrl: window.location.origin,  // Smart routing to pipestream-frontend
   useBinaryFormat: true              // Use binary protobuf for performance });